 Master Gardener Program

-The Colorado Master Gardener Program through CSU Extension trains volunteers to assist in delivering knowledge-based information about home gardening to Colorado residents.
+The Colorado Master Gardener Program through Colorado State's Extension, trains volunteers to assist in delivering knowledge-based information about home gardening to Colorado residents.
 The Master Gardener training consists of more than 66 hours of classroom instruction offered in counties statewide.
 While content is focused on the interests of home gardeners, 20% of the students who participate are in the green industry and use the classes for career training.

 The Interdisciplinary Studies Program in Organic Agriculture at Colorado State University, one of the first such university programs in the nation, provides a unique opportunity to study the science of organic production.
 Our program builds on a base of fundamental agricultural sciences with additional courses on organic agricultural methods, management and marketing.
 This program is for agriculture and horticulture students considering a career in organic food production, or for any student concerned about the environmental and sociological impacts of conventional agricultural practices and interested in alternative approaches.
 Participating students are enrolled at Colorado State University and receive their degree from their home department, with completion of the Interdisciplinary Studies Program recorded on their official transcripts.

 At an elevation of 9,000 feet, Colorado State's mountain campus and conference center Pingree Park sits in a beautiful, secluded mountain valley.
 As a site for conferences, workshops, meetings, and retreats, Pingree Park offers a unique opportunity for visitors to enjoy nature in the Rocky Mountains.
 The campus' location also offers a unique opportunity for students in the Warner College of Natural Resources.
 Academic classes are held here during the summer months that include outdoor labs, field study, and classroom work.
 NR-220 is a four-week field course for undergraduate students and F-230 is a one-week program for Forestry majors.